 12 Eliot Street, Cambridge, MA 02138 | 617.661.6647

 ORI is collaborating with a broad group of fish and fishing advocates to restore herring and to reduce overfishing of these forage fish.
 We are calling for a change in perspective from managing specific fish populations to ecosystem-based management of ocean food webs.

-We Win Case, Federal Judge Strikes Down Latest Atlantic Herring Management Plan
+We Won Case, Federal Judge Struck Down Latest Atlantic Herring Management Plan

 Washington, DC - U.S. District Court Judge Gladys Kessler has found that the National Marine Fisheries Service (NMFS) acted illegally in approving the plan put together by the New England Fisheries Management Council known as Amendment 4 and tossed out the entire amendment.